gabrielklein/SensorNode/README.md

 * Fix some issues with RGB Leds.
 * Create a sunrise, sunset effect.
 * Use a web interface to control relays.
-* Draw some schemas and share some pictures / videos.
+* Draw some schema and share some pictures / videos.
 * Switch on and off relay using time.
 * Switch on and off relay using temperature.